gsabatie/swift-style-guide/README.markdown

-# The Official raywenderlich.com Swift Style Guide.
+# The Official Gsabatie Swift Style Guide.
 ### Updated for Swift 4.2

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.
+This style guide is different from others you may see, because the focus is centered on readability and performance.

-Our overarching goals are clarity, consistency and brevity, in that order.

 ## Table of Contents